• Recipes

 ♡ Be sure to drain the canned pineapple and mandarin oranges well or the gelatin won't set firmly.

 ♡ Don't use fresh pineapple.
 It contains an enzyme called bromelain that prevents gelatin from setting.
-However, heating destroys the enzyme which is why canned pineapple can be used.
+However, heat destroys the enzyme, which is why canned pineapple can be used.

 Make-Ahead & Storage

-For the best results make this Jell-o salad the day or night before you are serving it to give the gelatin time to set firmly.
+Make-Ahead: For the best results, make this Jello salad the day or night before serving, so the gelatin has time to set firmly.

 Calories: 205kcal | Carbohydrates: 51g | Protein: 3g | Fat: 0.3g | Saturated Fat: 0.03g | Polyunsaturated Fat: 0.1g | Monounsaturated Fat: 0.04g | Sodium: 107mg | Potassium: 139mg | Fiber: 2g | Sugar: 44g | Vitamin A: 397IU | Vitamin C: 17mg | Calcium: 29mg | Iron: 0.4mg